Ananya-Joshi/ananya-joshi.github.io/moods.md

 🤝 Moderator / Roundtable organizer for Surveillance and Informatics II, Strengthening Public Health Surveillance: Adapting to Expanding Responsibilities and Data Volume at the National Conference for the Council of State and Territorial Epidemiologists

-🤝 Council of State and Territorial Epidemiologists' (CSTE) Peer-to-Peer TTechnical Assistance Pod Mentor for the Pennsylvania Dept. of Health and Santa Clara County Public Health Department.
+🤝 Council of State and Territorial Epidemiologists' (CSTE) Peer-to-Peer Technical Assistance Pod Mentor for the Pennsylvania Dept. of Health and Santa Clara County Public Health Department.
 On a biweekly cadence, I prepared lectures and hands-on Colab notebooks for concepts relevant to mentees!
 This was the **longest** running pod!

 🤝 Co-organizer  of the BISCUIT Workshop at ICCV 2025: The 1st International Workshop on Biomedical Image and Signal Computing for Unbiasedness, Interpretability, and Trustworthiness